postsharp/Metalama.Documentation/content/conceptual/aspects/implementation/pipeline.md

   * Aspect sources are evaluated for this aspect type, resulting in a set of _target declarations_.
   * Target declarations are visited in [breadth-first order](https://en.wikipedia.org/wiki/Breadth-first_search) of _depth level_, as defined above.
 For each target declaration:
     * The aspect is instantiated.
-    * <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> is invoked.
+    * The <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method is invoked.
     * Advice is added to the next steps of the pipeline.

 * For all aspect layers, and for all target declarations visited in breadth-first order:
   * Advice is executed.
 The advice can provide observable or non-observable transformations (or both), defined as follows:
     * _observable transformations_ are transformations that are observable from outside, for instance adding a new type member or adding a method parameter;
     * _non-observable transformations_ are transformations that only affect the _implementation_ of declarations (for instance: overriding a method).